Coombe, Kingston upon Thames: Today

 Coombe is a prestigious residential location, with a premium on house prices.
 Much of the area is occupied by two golf courses, Coombe Wood and Coombe Hill; and three private estates partly on private roads, though in practice access is mostly open, apart from Coombe Park.
 These are called Coombe Hill, Coombe Warren and Coombe Park.
 Once the site of now-demolished Coombe Warren, a 19th-century property built by architect George Devey, Coombe Hill estate today consists of Coombe Hill Road and cul-de-sacs such as Greenwood Park and Devey Close; and along Warren Road, George Road and Golf Club Drive.

 Politics

 Coombe is part of the Kingston and Surbiton constituency for elections to the House of Commons of the United Kingdom.

 Coombe is part of the Coombe Hill and Coombe Vale wards for elections to Kingston upon Thames London Borough Council.

+Coombe was historically a chapelry in the ancient parish of Kingston. in 1894 Coombe became a civil parish, being formed from the rural part of Kingston upon Thames, on 1 April 1965 the parish was abolished.
+At the 1951 census (one of the last before the abolition of the parish), Coombe had a population of 8504.

 Notable buildings

 Grade II-listed buildings and ancient monuments in Coombe include: